boundless-xyz/boundless/docs/src/prover-manual/bento/technical_design.md

 # Bento Technical Design

-Bento is designed to be a horizontally scalable, semi multi-tenant proving cluster for the RISC0 ZKVM.
+[Bento][term-bento] is designed to be a horizontally scalable, semi multi-tenant proving cluster for the RISC0 ZKVM.
 Some core features of Bento include:

 - Clusters of arbitrarily sized proving capacity (read GPUs).
 - Support for arbitrarily sized proofs.